 Do you need to improve your English language skills?

-This course is for learners who wish to increase their English language proficiency for general communication.
+This course is for learners who wish to apply their English language proficiency for general communication.
 This course is free for New Zealand citizens and permanent residents.

-You'll learn the language skills required to communicate independently and effectively in familiar and less-familiar situations with fluency and flexibility.
-This could be in community or societal settings.
+You'll learn the general language skills required to communicate in most familiar situations with increasing independence and fluency.

 We offer beginner to advanced English courses.
 We'll assess your English when you enrol to decide the best level for you to study at.